 Also note the Registrar's Add/Drop Schedule

 Transcripts and Grades can be viewed at the Registrar's page for Accessing Your Unofficial Transcript.
-The Registrar has a separate page for students to order a formal transcript.
+The Registrar has a separate page for students to order official transcripts.

-Other Student Forms that can be found on the Registrar's Office website:
+Other Student Forms that can be found on the Office of the Registrar's website:

 Communicating